-1.4.1 - Structured feedback and review of the syllabus (semester-wise / year-wise) is obtained from 1) Students 2) Teachers 3) Employers and 4) Alumni
+1.4.1 - Structured feedback and review of the A. All 4 of the above syllabus (semester-wise / year-wise) is obtained from 1) Students 2) Teachers 3) Employers and 4) Alumni and action taken

-File Description Documents Provide the URL for stakeholders' feedback report https://bwc.edu.in/wp-content/uploads/2022/0 5/feedback-analysis-2020-21.pdf Upload the Action Taken Report of the feedback as recorded by the Governing Council / Syndicate / Board of Management View File Any additional information No File Uploaded
+File Description Documents Provide the URL for stakeholders' feedback report https://bwc.edu.in/feedback/ Upload the Action Taken Report of the feedback as recorded by the Governing Council / Syndicate / Board of Management No File Uploaded Any additional information No File Uploaded

-1.4.2 - The feedback system of the Institution comprises the following
+1.4.2 - The feedback system of the Institution B. Feedback collected, analysed comprises the following